soemre/draggable_menu/README.md

   DraggableMenu(
     child: child,
   ),
   barrier: barrier, // Optional.
-If it's true uses a root with barrier.
+If it's true use a root with a barrier.
   barrierColor: barrierColor, // Optional.
 Changes the barrier's color.
   animationDuration: animationDuration, // Optional.
 Specifies its animation's duration.
   curve: animationDuration, // Optional.
 Specifies its animation's curve.